lacework/terraform-aws-eks-audit-log/examples/multi_region/README.md

 # Integrate EKS cluster(s) Audit Logs with Lacework - Multi-region

-This example creates all the required resources, as well as creating an IAM Role with a cross-account policy to provide Lacework read-only access to monitor the audit logs.
+This example creates all the required resources, as well as an IAM Role with a cross-account policy to provide Lacework read-only access to monitor the audit logs.

 Additionally, this example creates multiple aws providers with an alias to create Cloudwatch Subscription filters